-And finally, after urging Israel to repent of their sins, Zechariah also prophesies: “Sing and rejoice, O daughter of Zion; for lo, I come and I will dwell in the midst of you, says the Lord” (Zech.
-2:10).
+Finally, after urging the Israelites to repent of their sins, Zechariah also prophesies: “Sing and rejoice, O daughter of Zion; for lo, I come and I will dwell in the midst of you, says the Lord” (2:10).

 We now fast-forward to Luke 1:28.
-When Luke records the greeting of the angel, “Hail, full of grace, the Lord is with you!”
+Luke records the greeting of the angel: “Hail, full of grace, the Lord is with you!”
 There are two keys to understanding this text in relation to Mary as the fulfillment of the ancient “daughter of Zion” prophecies.

-Could this hearken back to the prophetic “daughter of Zion” prophecies of old?
+Could this hearken back to the “daughter of Zion” prophecies of old?
 There is really no biblical way around it.
-The ancient prayer of Moses was definitively answered in and through what was likely to have been about a fifteen year-old young woman named Mary, and in a way beyond the wildest imaginings of the ancient prophets.
-Because of her “yes,” after all of those centuries in waiting, God would finally dwell “in the midst of his virgin Daughter of Zion.”
+The ancient prayer of Moses was definitively answered in and through what was likely to have been about a fifteen-year-old young woman named Mary, and in a way beyond the wildest imaginings of the ancient prophets.
+Because of her “yes,” after all of those centuries in waiting, God would finally dwell “in the midst of his virgin daughter of Zion.”

 Indeed, this verse becomes an excellent example of what Scripture scholars refer to as the polyvalent or multi-layered nature of Scripture.
-The angel’s greeting not only signals that Mary is “full of grace,” but that she is the true “Daughter of Zion.”
+The angel’s greeting signals not only that Mary is “full of grace,” but also that she is the true “Daughter of Zion.”